ThomasCarroll/htqc/r_course/introToR_Session1.md

 [1] "tTestExample$A and tTestExample$B"
 ```

-T-test example
+Statistics (17/26) T-test example.
+Equal Variance
 =========================================================

-Now we have ascertained that GroupA and GroupB have similar variances.
-We can therefore perform a standard t-test to assess the significance of differences betweem the groups.
+We have ascertained that GroupA and GroupB have similar variances.
+We can therefore perform a standard t-test to assess the significance of differences between these groups.

 ```r